jonathan90125/Self-reconfigurable-Robot/readme.md

 ## PHASE 1

-This is the project I did for the "College Students Innovation and Entrepreneurship Competition" in china.
-And it was certificated as a province level project int the competition.
+This is the project I did for the "College Students Innovation and Entrepreneurship Competition" in China.
+And it was certificated as a province level project in the competition.

 ### Background